houfio/dakpan/docs/index.md

 # Installation

-Dakpan is a library designed to make global state management easier than ever.
+Dakpan is a library designed to make global and local state management easier than ever.
 It provides an easy and completely type-safe api for a great developer experience, and this all at under 1KB.

 ---